mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # Change Log

+## Since draft-piraux-quic-tunnel-02

+* Add the lightweight mode

 ## Since draft-piraux-quic-tunnel-01

-* Adds the Access Report TLV for reporting access networks availability
+* Add the Access Report TLV for reporting access networks availability
-* Adds a section with examples of use of the Packet Tag
+* Add a section with examples of use of the Packet Tag

 ## Since draft-piraux-quic-tunnel-00